meghana-bharadwaj/meghana-bharadwaj/README.md

   - Indian Institute of Technology, Madras (2021 - 2022)
   - Courses: Probability and Statistics, Statistical Modeling, Deep Learning, and Machine Intelligence.
 - **Bachelor of Engineering in Computer Science**
   - Visvesvaraya Technological University (2015 - 2019)
-  - GPA: 8.5

 ---

-## 🛠️ Featured Machine Learning Projects
+📌 Check out my repositories – always open to collaborations, discussions, and exciting opportunities!
+---

 Here are some of my Machine Learning projects that demonstrate my skills and expertise: